Developers-Community-OPJU/tusk-server-api/API manual.md

 NEW ADDED

-[GET]           https://tusk-server-api.herokuapp.com/api/task/accept/:id      ID IS THE ID OF THE TASK
+[GET]           https://tusk-server-api.herokuapp.com/api/task/accept/:id      "ID" IS THE ID OF THE TASK

 AUTH ROUTES